What is a Break-Even Analysis?

 $20 / $10 = $10 per umbrella

 Gross profit is the profit he makes after subtracting the costs of the item that he is selling, excluding general expenses of running the business.
 So, in Sam’s case, the direct cost is the $10 he pays per umbrella to the manufacturer.
 The indirect costs or overhead costs would be the costs of running the store.
 So, his direct cost of buying the umbrella will fluctuate based on how many umbrellas he sells, whereas his indirect costs will remain fixed.
+The costs of buying umbrellas are variable costs.

 Sam is the only employee and pays himself no salary.
 Sam figures he doesn’t need to advertise because his retail hut is located across the street from a busy beach.
 Sam’s only expense is his rent of $2,000 per month, which also includes the electricity to power the one light bulb in his hut.
 Sam only takes cash for sales.